FhenixProtocol/fhenix-hardhat-plugin/README.md

-# FhenixJS Hardhat Plugin
+# Fhenix Hardhat Plugin

-FhenixJS is a Hardhat plugin designed to extend your Hardhat environment with additional capabilities focused on the Fhenix blockchain development.
+Fhenix Hardhat Plugin is designed to extend your Hardhat environment with additional capabilities focused on Fhenix.
 It integrates seamlessly with your Hardhat projects to provide a local Fhenix environment, including customized network configuration and utilities for managing funds and permits within your blockchain applications.

 ## Features